The term first appeared in the Green House Gas Protocol of 2001 and today, Scopes are the basis for mandatory GHG reporting in the UK.

 the last.
 Think of it in terms of three categories of emissions;

-- Scope 2 — These are the emissions it makes indirectly – like when the electricity or energy it buys for heating and cooling buildings, is being produced on its behalf.
+- Scope 2 emissions — These are the emissions it makes indirectly – like when the electricity or energy it buys for heating and cooling buildings, is being produced on its behalf.

-- Scope 3 — Now here’s where it gets tricky.
+- Scope 3 emissions — Now here’s where it gets tricky.
 In this category go all the emissions associated, not with the company itself, but that the organisation is indirectly responsible for, up and down its value chain.
 For example, from buying products from its suppliers, and from its products when customers use them.
 Emissions-wise, Scope 3 is nearly always the big one.